Tuesday, August 1, 2023

 Cedar River Michigan

-We left Marinette on July 24th with our friends aboard Shoo Fly following in our wake; off on an adventure to explore north Green Bay.
+We left the docks in Marinette on July 24th with our friends aboard Shoo Fly following in our wake.
+We're off on an adventure to explore north Green Bay.
 The channel was bumpy with waves rolling straight at us.
 The bay was bumpy too.
 We wanted to throw out some sail but the wind was so light that we continued under engine power with the Canada wildfire haze hanging over us.
 Shoo fly followed at a distance that could almost appear as though we were attached.
 We moved north one wave at a time.

 Shoo Fly Passing Menomonee light